Mausoleum of Ziaur Rahman

-The Mausoleum Complex of Ziaur Rahman (জিয়াউর রহমানের সমাধিসৌধ) is a significant architectural engineering monument located in Sher-e-Bangla Nagar of Dhaka city in Bangladesh.
-The monument hosts the grave of Ziaur Rahman, the 7th president of Bangladesh, who is famous for reading proclamation of Bangladeshi Independence through Kalurghat radio centre on 27 March 1971.
-He was a notable leader in South Asia of the 20th century.
-The monument was constructed by GBB Limited with consultation of Bashat Architects Engineers Ltd and executed under the Public works department and department of architecture.
+The Mausoleum Complex of Ziaur Rahman (জিয়াউর রহমানের মাজার) is a significant architectural engineering monument located in Sher-e-Bangla Nagar of Dhaka city in Bangladesh.
+The monument hosts the grave of Ziaur Rahman, president of Bangladesh from 1977 to 1981.
+Also, the grave of his wife, former Prime Minister of Bangladesh Khaleda Zia, who died in 2025, is right next to his grave.

+The monument was constructed by GBB Limited in consultation with Bashat Architects Engineers Ltd and executed under the public works department and department of architecture.

 History

 The mausoleum of Ziaur Rahman is often known as Zia Uddan.
-Ziaur Rahman was the 7th President of Bangladesh.
+Ziaur Rahman was the president of Bangladesh.
 He was an army general turned politician.
-He became President of Bangladesh on 21 April 1977, he was assassinated on 30 May 1981 in Chittagong by Bangladeshi army personnel.
-The president of Bangladesh, Ziaur Rahman, was assassinated in the south-eastern city of Chittagong.
-President Zia is believed to have died at 0430 local time when rebels stormed the Chittagong Circuit House.
-He is reported to have been killed by sub-machine-gun bullets when he opened the door of his room to see what was happening outside.
-Eight people are thought to have died in the shooting, including a security officer, an officer who was guarding the president and one of the attackers.
-Later, the burial was relocated from Chittagong to parliament area.
+He became president of Bangladesh on 21 April 1977.
+He was assassinated on 30 May 1981 in Chittagong by Bangladeshi army personnel.
+Later, his burial was relocated from Chittagong to the parliament area.

+In 1991, after the Bangladesh Nationalist Party (BNP) came to power in Bangladesh, it constructed a mausoleum centered on the grave of its founder Rahman and built a bailey bridge over Crescent Lake to provide access to the mausoleum.
+However, after the Awami League (AL) formed the government in 1996, the bridge was demolished.
+Later, when the BNP returned to power in 2001, a concrete bridge was constructed over the lake and the mausoleum was transformed into a complex.

+In 30 December 2025, Khaleda Zia, wife of Ziaur Rahman and former Bangladeshi prime minister, died due to illness.
+The BNP decided to bury her at the mausoleum.
+The next day, on 31 December, she was buried beside her husband's grave following a state funeral.

 Location

-The Mausoleum Complex of Shaheed President Ziaur Rahman is located in Zia Udyan, which is located to the north of the Jatiya Sangsad Bhaban and the east of the Ganabhaban, Prime Minister's residence.
+The mausoleum complex is located in Zia Udyan, which is located to the north of the Jatiya Sangsad Bhaban and to the east of the Ganabhaban, the prime minister's residence.

 Structure

-The entire structure of Mausoleum Complex is of 74 acres which is divided into 7 partitions;
+The entire structure of the mausoleum complex is 74 acres, which is divided into 7 parts.